Have you ever dreamed of traveling solo through China?

 Some people may try to convince you that it’s too dangerous to travel solo in China.
-But in fact, the opposite is true.
+But I’ve found the opposite to be true.

-China has a very low crime rate, the public transport is great, and even though you’ll struggle to communicate with the locals outside of the main cities, that issue will apply whether you’re alone or with someone else.
+China has a very low crime rate, the public transport is great, and even though you’ll struggle to communicate with the locals, people will try their best to help you.

 1. Expect a safe place

 The Chinese government is very concerned about their public image on the world stage, so any criminals harming tourists are given hefty sentences.
-And to most of them, it really isn’t worth the risk.
+For most of them, it really isn’t worth the risk.

 You should still take the same precautions when traveling in China that you would take anywhere else.
 But you’re at very low risk of physical attacks of all kinds.